nicolasgomez1/LastChaos-ToolBox-2024/README.md

 This↑ is super common situation so...

-Analyzing the situation a little, the simplest thing would be to put TextBoxs and that's it, but I would like to make the tool foolproof.
+Analyzing the situation... the simplest thing would be to put TextBoxs and that's it, but I would like to make the tool foolproof.
 ~~~

 # Concept of Global Tables